wedesoft/www.wedesoft.de/_posts/2019-12-03-rigid-body-game-physics-6.md

 $\lambda_1 \ge 0$,
 $\sqrt{\lambda_2^2+\lambda_3^2} \le \mu\lambda_1 $
 {% endlatex %}
+Basically the vector *λ* needs to reside in the friction cone.

 If you have made it this far, you know how to build a small physics engine.